nojiruko/H_vulgaris_AEP.JNIG/README.md

 ---

-## Structure and purpose of this repository
+## Structure of this repository

-This repository provides **markdown documents** that describe each computational component of the analyses presented in the manuscript.
+This repository contains markdown documentation for the computational analyses presented in this manuscript.
-Each markdown document includes all code used for the corresponding analysis, along with explanatory text describing the purpose and rationale of the code.

 Specifically, the following markdown documents contain scripts to reproduce the figures and tables reported in the manuscript:

 - **genespace.md**: Fig. 2C
 - **plotsr.md**: Fig. 2D, Supplementary Fig. 2A